glassorg/ion/README.md

 # ion
 High performance functional language targeting web assembly with strong typescript interop.

-## Type Refactoring

-Type
-    ValueType
-        CompositeType
-        ConstrainedType
-        TypeReference
-        StructDeclaration
-    FunctionType        //  not a runtime type
-    MultifunctionType   //  not a runtime type
-    TypeofExpression    //  not a runtime type

 ## TODO
 [x] Type Expressions to AST format.
 [x] Use Kype to calculate +(Integer, Integer)